-Department of Revenue/Child Support Enforcement routinely becomes involved in paternity, dependent support and child support enforcement matters, especially when a party is receiving state aid.
-The Office is prepared to handle these issues.
+Department of Revenue/Child Support Enforcement routinely becomes involved in paternity, dependent support, and child support enforcement matters, especially when a party is receiving state aid.
+Foley Family Law is prepared to handle these issues.

 Normally in these proceedings with the Department of Revenue and/or Administrative Support Orders, time-sharing /custody is not dealt with.
-The Department of Revenue cases normally deal with child support, health insurance and retroactive child support.
+The Department of Revenue cases normally deals with child support, health insurance, and retroactive child support.

-Please contact William S. Foley, P.A. for a consultation on your paternity issue and to determine how the office can provide you with help.
+Please contact Foley Family Law for a consultation on your paternity issue and to determine how the office can help you.